 What competition concerns may arise in digital markets?

 According to the authors of the Furman Report, the features identified above mean that digital platform markets ‘show a tendency to tip towards a single winner’.
 The Vestager Report links the features to high levels of concentration, incumbency advantages and argues that this ‘changes the principles of enforcement of competition policy’.
 The authors find that rivals may be unable to attract a critical mass of consumers and that competition ‘for’ the market could be ineffective.
 Competition could be further weakened by the conduct of platforms, such as the introduction of most favoured nation (MFN) clauses or other actions that limit the ability of consumers to switch or ‘multi-home’ (i.e., use different platforms for the same purpose).
-These concerns resurface in the Commission’s impact assessments prepared for the purpose of the consultations on a new competition tool and ex ante regulation.
+These concerns resurface in the Commission’s

 A word of caution with regard to these findings seems appropriate.
 First, there is no certainty that markets tip towards a single supplier.
 Most platform markets count more than one competitor.
 Limited switching costs and the ability to multi-home at low cost to the consumer means that incumbents may need to continue to innovate and offer good service to maintain their customer base.

 Further, platforms in one market may face competition from those in other markets and thus remain restrained – at least to some degree.
 While Facebook does not compete with YouTube in the social media market, they both compete to attract the attention of consumers.
 Facebook cannot rely on the existence of network effects alone – a lack of engaging features would translate into a lack of user attention and thus lack of advertising revenue.
 The incentives to innovate may thus remain strong even for platforms that have reached a large scale.